Search for Malaysia Airlines Flight 370

 Ships and aircraft from Malaysia, China, India, Japan, Australia, New Zealand, South Korea, Vietnam, the United Kingdom, and the United States were involved in the search of the southern Indian Ocean.
 Satellite imagery was also made available by Tomnod to the general public so they could help with the search through crowdsourcing efforts.

 In March 2022, Ocean Infinity CEO Oliver Plunkett announced that the company was ready to seek approval from the Malaysian government for a search as early as the beginning of 2023.

 In June 2024, Ocean Infinity submitted a plan to the Malaysian government to continue the search over 15,000 sqkm off the coast of Western Australia, with the cabinet approving the plan in principle under a $70 million 'no find, no fee' arrangement in December 2024.
 Final approval was granted in March 2025 and Ocean Infinity began their search.
-In April 2025, the search was once again suspended, with Ocean Infinity planning to resume searching at the end of 2025.
+In April 2025, the search was once again suspended.
+On 30 December 2025, Ocean Infinity resumed searching for the missing aircraft, using the Armada 86 05 vessel.
+On 8 March 2026, Ocean Infinity announced that their search concluded as of 23 January 2026 without any findings.